GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+> ### Right now you are a prisoner of each application you use.
+You have only the options that were given you by the developer of that application.
 >
-> ~ *Linus Torvalds*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts